Animal cruelty is when someone doesn’t care for or deliberately hurts an animal.

-If you see, or suspect, that a person may be treating an animal badly, whether this is physical violence, neglect or any other form of cruelty, you should report this to the RSPCA’s 24-hour cruelty line.
+If you see, or suspect, that a person may be treating an animal badly, whether this is physical violence, neglect or any other form of cruelty, you should report this to the RSPCA’s cruelty line (7am-10pm, seven days a week).

 You can contact them on 0300 1234 999.
 The call will cost the same as any call to a UK landline number.

 We work with the RSPCA to investigate cases of animal cruelty.

 It’s an offence to let a dog be dangerously out of control whether that’s in public or private.